Guide for Canadian Real Estate Agents

 Common deductible expenses for real estate agents

-• MLS and real estate board fees — annual membership dues, MLS access fees, and lock-box fees charged by your local board are deductible business expenses.
+• MLS and real estate board fees — annual membership dues, MLS access fees, and lock-box fees charged by the local board are deductible business expenses[9].

 • Errors and omissions (E&O) insurance — professional liability insurance premiums are fully deductible[9].

-• Professional dues and licensing — fees paid to RECO (Ontario), RECBC (British Columbia), or your provincial regulator are deductible.
+• Professional dues and licensing — fees paid to RECO (Ontario), RECBC (British Columbia), or the agent's provincial regulator are deductible[9].

-• Vehicle expenses — the business-use portion of your vehicle costs (fuel, insurance, maintenance, lease payments) is deductible.
-The CRA requires a logbook to support the business-use percentage claimed.
-A kilometre log recording each business trip is the most defensible approach.
+• Vehicle expenses — the business-use portion of vehicle costs (fuel, insurance, maintenance, lease payments) is deductible.
+The CRA requires a logbook to support the business-use percentage claimed[10].
+The CRA describes the logbook as a record of each business trip's date, destination, purpose, and kilometres travelled[10].

-• Home office — if you regularly work from a dedicated home workspace, a proportional share of rent or mortgage interest, utilities, and internet may be deductible.
-The CRA applies specific rules about what qualifies; your accountant can advise on your situation.
+• Home office — where an agent regularly works from a dedicated home workspace, a proportional share of rent or mortgage interest, utilities, and internet may be deductible[11].
+The CRA applies specific rules on what qualifies; an accountant can advise on individual situations.

 • Technology and software — CRM subscriptions, analytics tools, digital signature platforms, and business-related software subscriptions are deductible.